Rhythmic gymnastics: Evolution of the Code of Points

 Rhythmic gymnastics has been through a number of different Codes of Points, beginning with the publication of the first in 1970.
-The first two codes were valid from 1970 to 1971 and 1971–1972; beginning with the 1973–1976 code, the Code of Points is adjusted after each Olympics, although smaller changes are also made during each Olympic cycle.
+The first two codes were valid from 1970 to 1971 and 1971–1972; beginning with the 1973–1976 code, the Code of Points is adjusted after each Olympics, although smaller changes are made during each Olympic cycle.
 As with artistic gymnastics, scores originally had a maximum of 10.

 The first few years of rhythmic gymnastics competition did not yet have a code of points.
 A commission was formed to write the rules of the new sport in 1968, and they released the first code in 1970.
-In the decades of the 60s and 70s, scoring emphasized the artistic side, with little emphasis on difficulty.

 In the 1973–1976 code, for individuals, difficulty accounted for five points of the score.
 Elements were divided into 'medium' and 'superior' difficulty, and gymnasts were required to include two superior difficulty and six medium difficulty elements, at least three of which had to be performed with the left hand.
 For example, a body wave on two feet or a single split leap was of medium difficulty, while a body wave on one foot or a series of two leaps in a row was of superior difficulty.
 The remaining five points were made up of originality, relation to the music, execution, and general impression.
 For groups, scores were out of a maximum of 20, with five points each given for the composition, technical value, execution, and general harmony.

 In the 1980s, new difficulty elements were introduced to give greater prominence to flexibility and risk releases, and to encourage originality.
 In the early 1980s, the scoring remained similar, though technical value of the routine was added as part of the marking for the individual score.
-In 1985, the score was composed of Composition (Technical + Artistry) and Execution, each of which was scored out of 5 points.
+In 1985, the score was composed of composition (technical + artistry) and execution, each of which was scored out of 5 points.

 Risk elements were introduced in the 1989–1992 code, and the required difficulties were changed to four superior and four medium.
 With increased difficulty requirements and new bonuses for originality, the new code was meant to address criticisms of score inflation.
 This criticism came after the all-around competition at the 1988 European Championships ended in a three-way tie for first place, all three gymnasts having been given perfect scores of 10.0 for all their routines, and Marina Lobatch won the 1988 Summer Olympics with all eight of her routines being given scores of 10.0.
 The 1993–1996 code increased the required number of body difficulties to 12 and divided them into four categories of difficulty rather than two.